 1. Goal-Setting and Metacognition

 Because Rosenkranz had limited time to bolster student achievement, it was crucial for students to have a clear goal in mind for what they would accomplish throughout the four weeks.
-To initiate these goal setting and metacognitive activities, he started with a rubric containing descriptive statements about what incremental success and excellence looked like.
+To initiate these goal setting and the associated metacognitive activities, he started with a rubric containing descriptive statements about what incremental success and excellence looked like.
 Based on the rubric, Rosenkranz helped each student come up with a list of four or five goals that they were going to work towards.

 2. OnCore Education App